TECH3015/lectures/coursework-02.md

 If you don't want to use your design from Coursework 1, explain how and why you have readjusted your plans.

----

-**TODO: EDIT, INTEGRATE AND CHECK FOR DUPLICATION**

 ## Key points to consider:

-* Examine the [marking criteria](#marking-criteria) closely.
+- Examine the [marking criteria](#marking-criteria) closely.
 A good mark for Coursework 1 doesn't automatically translate to a website that hits all the criteria for coursework 2 - you may need to adapt your design or prototype
-* Don't skimp on testing - this is critically important and **will** get you a better mark—validate your HTML, check for accessibility issues, and briefly document this process.
+- Don't skimp on user testing - this is critically important and **will** get you a better mark
-* If you need to differ from your (possibly updated) design, mention the how and why in your report.
+- [validate your HTML](https://validator.w3.org/) (this is crucial) and at least run your [CSS through a validator](https://jigsaw.w3.org/css-validator/), and [check for accessibility issues](https://wave.webaim.org/) (although these can be advisory) and briefly document this process

-Any content that is not yours (images, music, sound effects, etc.) should be appropriately referenced at a minimum in a list in the documentation (note that Google, or other search engines are not sources of information).
+- Reference any content that’s not yours (images, music, sounds, online tutorial code not t included in the learning materials etc.) e.g. in a list or appendix in the documentation (note: Google, or other search engines are not sources of information).
 Failure to do so is plagiarism and may effect your grade.
-This does not prevent you from getting your colleagues or tutor to criticise early drafts of your work before it is handed in / published.

-Any content you produce for your website such as an audio interview will be marked primarily on its suitability for web deployment rather than its own production value.
-For example, a video that is stored at a much larger size than it is displayed at would be a no no. You have other modules where you are keenly assessed on the production value of your digital output.
-Speak to your tutor if you have any questions about this.
+- prepare your media: content such as audio interviews, videos, images will be marked primarily on its suitability for web deployment rather than its own production value.
+Prepare media for quick download on the web, and demonstrate your knowledge of this requirement.
+Other modules are keenly assessed on the production value of your digital output, so you can speak to your relevant tutor about this.

-There are two main components to this coursework: the website itself and a portfolio of associated documentation.
-The website attracts 60% of the mark for this coursework, and the documentation 40%.
+## Where to Start?

+- explanation
+- list
+- process

+## Deliverables

+TO FOLLOW

+## Marking Criteria

+TO FOLLOW

 ---